leonyuhanov/WOWPixelDriver/README.md

 * The Arduino IDE via [Arduino](https://www.arduino.cc/)
 * The Espressif Flash Download Tools from  [Espressif](https://www.espressif.com/en/support/download/other-tools)
 * A spreadhseet app like [Open Office](https://www.openoffice.org/) or [Libre Office](https://www.libreoffice.org/) Calc

+# PIN OUTs of the 4PIN JST MALE port on the DRIVER Module
+  * Red: +5v
+  * Yellow: Clock Pin (only active for APA102/SK9822 pixels)
+  * Green: Data Pin (active for all pixels)
+  * Blue: Ground

+The Driver module will come with 2 FEMALE JSP cables for you to use depending on the type of pixel you wish to use.
+Both conect to the same 4 Pin MALE conector
+  * A 3pin cable for driving WS2812 & SK6812 Pixels
+  * A 4pin cable for driving APA102 & SK9822 Pixels

 # Setting up your pixel map
 A template spreadsheet is provided [here](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Pixel%20Map%20Template.ods) This doc will focus on a simple matrix, but Im adding more complex examples into the file as we go